Bambuu/intermediate-react/part2/src/assignments/assignment-1.md

 React warns you of this with a message like this:
 ```
 "Warning: Each child in an array or iterator should have a unique "key" prop.
-Check the render method of `HeroList`"
+Check the render method of HeroList"
 ```

 Open up your Developer Tools and make sure you can see the warning in the console.